MrGirlyMan/watcher/README.md

   - Note: You may want to add this command to your `.bashrc` and/or `.bash_profile`
 - Create a Go src directory (`mkdir -p ~/go/src`)
 - Install Node.js.
 Installers and binaries can be found [here](https://nodejs.org/en/download/)
+- Install Redis.
+Instructions can be found [here](https://redis.io/download#installation)
+  - Note: To easy connect to redis, start the redis daemon

 ## Development
 - Within the Go src directory, clone [Watcher](https://github.com/MrGirlyMan/watcher)